Retire by stateFigures verified May 31, 2026

 Explore the Finger Lakes parks and waterfalls

-The Finger Lakes region is known for deep clear lakes, gorges, waterfalls, and boating and fishing spots across many state parks.
-The area also has a large concentration of wineries, making for easy day trips through small lakeside towns.
+The Finger Lakes give you deep clear water, gorges, waterfalls, and plenty of boating and fishing across the state parks.
+The wineries cluster here too, so a day trip can string together small lakeside towns.

 Spend time in the Adirondacks and lake towns

-The Adirondack region offers mountains, quiet lakes, and small towns with scenic drives and gentle walking paths near the water.
-It draws retirees who want a slower pace and natural settings within New York State.
+The Adirondacks give you mountains, quiet lakes, and small towns with scenic drives and gentle walks near the water.
+It is the slower pace, with nature right outside the door.

 I Love NY (state tourism)